GerHobbelt/dynet/doc/source/python_saving_tutorial.rst

 ``dy.save`` gets a base filename and a list of saveable objects (see below), and saves them to file.

 ``dy.load`` gets a base filename and a parameter collection (model), and returns a list of objects, in the same order that were passed to ``dy.save``.
-The paramters of the objects are added to the model.
+The parameters of the objects are added to the model.

 Notice that you do not need to specify sizes when loading.